 1. Meet all the crew

 Las Meninas was painted in 1656 in the Cuarto del Príncipe in the Alcázar in Madrid, which is the room depicted in the work.
-We can identify most of the members of the court service grouped around the Infanta Margarita, who is attended by two of the Queen's meninas or maids-of honour: María Agustina Sarmiento and Isabel de Velasco.
-We also see the artist himself working on a large canvas, the dwarves Mari Bárbola and Nicolasito Pertusato (it was typical for the courts of that times to have dwarves), a mastiff of the unknown name, and the lady-in-waiting Marcela de Ulloa who stands next to a guardadamas (attendant), while the chamberlain José Nieto stands in the doorway in the background.
-There are faces of Philip IV and Mariana of Austria, the Infanta`s parents, reflected in the mirror.
-They are watching the scene taking place.
+We can identify most of the members of the court service grouped around the 5-year-old Infanta Margaret Theresa, who is attended by two of the meninas: María Agustina Sarmiento (kneeling) and Isabel de Velasco (leaning forward).

 2. It’s NOT a royal painting

-Although in the middle of the composition we see the Infanta and also the royal couple in the mirror, this paintings is not a royal painting.
-Royal portraits are traditionally formal, showing their subjects isolated.
-But here, the Maids of Honour for which the painting is named surround the young princess, as does a bunch of fellow servants.
+Although in the middle of the composition, we see the Infanta and also the royal couple in the mirror, this painting is not a typical royal commission.
+Royal portraiture is traditionally formal, you can even call it stiff, used for the purposes of propaganda and representation.
+But here, the ladies-in-waiting, for which the painting is named after, surround the young princess, as does a bunch of fellow servants.

 3. You can see Velásquez himself here!

-While Philip IV had showered Velázquez with honors during his long service at court, he paid him his most lasting tribute after the painter’s death in 1660, one year after Velázquez had been inducted into the Catholic organization the Order of Santiago.
+While Philip IV had showered Velázquez with honors during his long service at court, he paid him his most lasting tribute after the painter’s death in 1660, one year after Velázquez had been inducted into the Catholic organization, the Order of Santiago.

 5. It has references to art history

-7. It was and still is super-famous
+7. It was and still is super famous